HOMES and a hotel could be built on land currently occupied by a Newport supermarket.

 It is hoped the new supermarket will kick start the regeneration of the Crindau area.

-Planners recently approved outline proposals for the £150 million Crindau Gateway development which includes new homes, student and sheltered accommodation, a hotel, offices, shops, leisure and healthcare facilities.
+Planners recently approved outline proposals for the £150 million Crindau Gateway development which includes new homes, student and sheltered accommodation, a hotel, offices, shops, leisure and

 Flood defence work would also be carried out if the scheme on the brown-field site near Albany Street goes ahead.

 A marina and canal base, next to the Crindau Gateway site, are also part of the city's vision for the whole area.

 Sainsbury's outline proposals for Wyndham Street are due to be considered by the council's planning committee in the near future.